Melanie Blatt: 1993–2001: Career with All Saints

 In 1993, Blatt sang under the name Melanie Guillaume in the band Drive with Julienne Davis.
 They released one single, "Curfew", together.
 She also did backing vocals for Dreadzone with Denise van Outen.
 Later that year, Blatt met Shaznay Lewis at the Metamorphosis recording studio in All Saints Road, London.
-Together, with Simone Rainford, they formed the group All Saints 1.9.7.5 which was later renamed to All Saints when Rainford left and Nicole and Natalie Appleton joined Blatt and Lewis.
+Together, with Simone Rainford, they formed the group All Saints 1.9.7.5, which was later renamed to All Saints when Rainford left and Nicole and Natalie Appleton joined Blatt and Lewis.

-In 1997 All Saints released their debut single "I Know Where It's At", and peaked at number 4 in the UK.
-The same year the group released a second single "Never Ever, which introduced the group to international success after topping the charts in the UK and Australia, and reaching the top ten across Europe, Canada and the United States.
+In 1997 All Saints released their debut single, "I Know Where It's At", which peaked at number four in the UK.
+The same year the group released a second single, "Never Ever", which introduced the group to international success after topping the charts in the UK and Australia, and reaching the top ten across Europe, Canada and the United States.
 The single sold over 1.2 million copies in the United Kingdom and was certified double platinum by the British Phonographic Industry.
-The same year the group released their debut album All Saints, it reached number two in the United Kingdom and was certified platinum five times for sales of 1.5 million.
+The same year the group released their debut album, All Saints; it reached number two in the United Kingdom and was certified platinum five times for sales of 1.5 million.
 The group gained a further two number one singles the following year: "Under the Bridge / Lady Marmalade" and "Bootie Call".
 In 2000 the group released new single "Pure Shores", which was used in the film The Beach and reached number one in the UK.
 The single was certified platinum for sales over 600,000 copies.
-The single was followed by their fifth number one single "Black Coffee", their second album Saints & Sinners was released shortly after and topped the chart in the United Kingdom.
+The single was followed by their fifth number one single, "Black Coffee"; their second album, Saints & Sinners, was released shortly after and topped the chart in the United Kingdom.
 The album was eventually certified double platinum by the BPI for sales over 600,000.
 In early 2001, following the release of their single "All Hooked Up", the group split and reasons for this were later explained by Shaznay Lewis, who revealed details of tensions between the group.

-In 2000, Blatt appeared in the film Honest directed by Dave Stewart opposite Nicole and Natalie Appleton and in 2001 she played a small role in the independent British film Dog Eat Dog.
+In 2000, Blatt appeared in the film Honest directed by Dave Stewart, opposite Nicole and Natalie Appleton, and in 2001, she played a small role in the independent British film Dog Eat Dog.